IFRCGo/go-web-app/collaborating/linting.md

-## Linting
+## Linting and Type Checking

-The app repository runs [ESLint](https://eslint.org/), [Stylelint](https://stylelint.io/) to lint and format the code.
+IFRC Go Web App repository utilizes [ESLint](https://eslint.org/) and [Stylelint](https://stylelint.io/) for linting and formatting the code, as well as TypeScript for type checking.

-## ESLint
+### ESLint

-The configuration is defined in [eslint.config.js](../app/eslint.config.js) file.
+Configuration for ESLint can be found in the [eslint.config.js](../app/eslint.config.js) file.

-To lint the code, you can use the following command:
+To lint your code
 ```bash
 yarn lint:js
 ```

-If you encounter errors, you can automatically fix those that are fixable by running:
+To automatically fix fixable errors
 ```bash
 yarn lint:js --fix
 ```

-## Stylelint
+### Stylelint

-The configuration is defined in [stylelint.config.cjs](../app/stylelint.config.cjs) file.
+Configuration for Stylelint is located in the [stylelint.config.cjs](../app/stylelint.config.cjs) file.

-To lint CSS files, use the following command:
+To lint your CSS files
 ```bash
 yarn lint:css
 ```

-If any errors are found, you can automatically fix those that are fixable by running:
+To automatically fix fixable errors
 ```bash
 yarn lint:css --fix
 ```

-To fix auto fixable `ESLint` and `Stylelint` errors, run the following command:
+### Fixing Lint Errors

+To fix auto-fixable errors in both ESLint and Stylelint
 ```bash
 yarn lint:fix
 ```

-## Type Checking
+### Type Checking

-To verify and enforce TypeScript type constraints in your code, use the following command:
+To verify and enforce TypeScript type constraints in your code
 ```bash
 yarn typecheck
 ```

-## Lint Translation files
+### Linting Translation Files

-To check for translation file errors:
+To check for errors in translation files
 ```bash
 yarn lint:translation
 ```